bobmonsour/bobmonsour.com/src/posts/the-evolution-of-my-CSS-pipeline-in-eleventy-part-1.md

 You'll notice that the scripts are identical to those used on the earlier project, but the use of plugins for PostCSS expanded to bring in the extra functionality of minifying and auto-prefixing.

 This was working well for me until I found myself intrigued by a new approach that Stephanie Eckles came up with.
 It uses [Lightning CSS](https://lightningcss.dev/) as a post-processor in place of PostCSS.
-And, more importantly, the method she devised makes use of eleventy's custom template language capability to handle Sass as another template language.
+And, more importantly, the method she devised makes use of Eleventy's custom template language capability to handle Sass as another template language.
 This sounded oh so cool.
 So, off I went.
 Stephanie wrote a plugin called [eleventy-plugin-sass-lightningcss](https://github.com/5t3ph/eleventy-plugin-sass-lightningcss) that made the whole thing very simple.
 She wrote [a post about it](https://11ty.rocks/posts/process-css-with-lightningcss/) on [11ty.rocks](https://11ty.rocks/) (which I highly recommend).
-Stephanie is a gem of the eleventy community.
+Stephanie is a gem of the Eleventy community.

 What I liked about it was that my scripts were reduced to the following: